Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson: -type molecular systems

-In the following discussion, we systematically investigate the possibility of a charmed-strange molecular tetraquark candidate formed by the $K$ meson and the $\bar{D}_1$ meson, which may be related to the experimentally observed $X_1(2900)$ \cite{LHCb:2020bls,LHCb:2020pxc}.
-This is motivated by the fact that the proximity of the $X_1(2900)$ mass to the $K\bar{D}_1$ threshold, lying approximately 13 MeV below it (See Fig.~\ref{fig:DK}), as well as by the compatibility of the quantum numbers: the $S$-wave $K\bar{D}_1$ system with the isospin $I=0$ possesses the spin-parity $J^P = 1^-$, matching those assigned to the $X_1(2900)$ \cite{LHCb:2020bls,LHCb:2020pxc}.

-We begin by analyzing the OBE effective interaction of the $K \bar D_1$ system with $I(J^P)=0(1^-)$.
-In Fig.~\ref{KbarD1potential}, we present the effective interaction for the $K\bar{D}_1$ system with $I(J^P)=0(1^-)$ in the OBE model with $\Lambda=1.0\,{\rm GeV}$.
+First, we perform a single channel analysis.
+In the single-channel analysis, we observe that the $K^* \bar D_1$ states with $I(J^P)=0(0^-,\,1^-)$ and the $K^* \bar D_2^*$ states with $I(J^P)=0(1^-,\,2^-)$ can form the loosely bound states when the cutoff parameters fall within a reasonable range, whereas the other systems under consideration do not yield the loosely bound state solutions.
+We then proceed to present a detailed discussion.
+For the $K \bar D_1$ system with $I(J^P)=0(1^-)$, we first analyze its effective interaction.
+In Fig.~\ref{KbarD1potential}, we present the effective interaction for the $K\bar{D}_1$ system with $I(J^P)=0(1^-)$ with $\Lambda=1.0\,{\rm GeV}$.
+For a given hadron-hadron system, the allowed exchanged mesons should satisfy the spin-parity conservation.
+Since the $KK\pi$ vertex is strictly forbidden by the spin-parity conservation, there only exists the $\sigma$, $\rho$, and $\omega$ exchange contributions to the $K\bar{D}_1$ system.
 Our analysis indicates that the $\sigma$ exchange yields an attractive interaction, while the $\rho$ exchange also contributes attractively.
 In contrast, the $\omega$ exchange gives rise to a repulsive interaction.
 It is noteworthy that the attractive interaction from the $\sigma$ exchange and the repulsive interaction from the $\omega$ exchange largely cancel each other.
 Consequently, the total interaction is dominated by the attractive contribution from the $\rho$ exchange interaction.
 Since the quark content of the $K \bar D_1$ system is $q\bar s$-$\bar c q$, previous theoretical work has established that the $\sigma$ exchange generally provides attraction and the $\omega$ exchange induces repulsion in such system \cite{Chen:2017vai}, a conclusion is consistent with our results obtained within the OBE model.
+We next perform a numerical calculation to search for the loosely bound state solutions for the $K \bar D_1$ system with $I(J^P)=0(1^-)$.
+In both the single-channel analysis and the $S$-$D$ wave mixing analysis, we find that no loosely bound state emerges in the $K \bar D_1$ system with $I(J^P)=0(1^-)$ for the cutoff parameters ranging from 0.8 to 2.0 GeV.
+Moreover, the $D$-wave channel contribution is negligible, owing to the absence of the tensor-force interaction in the $K \bar D_1$ system.
+Therefore, based on both the single-channel analysis and the $S$-$D$ wave mixing analysis, the $K \bar D_1$ system with $I(J^P)=0(1^-)$ does not form a loosely bound state.
+This conclusion aligns with the majority of existing theoretical studies \cite{Dong:2020rgs,He:2020btl}.